 Similar to using coffee grounds as an air freshener, you can also use them to freshen up fabrics.
 The trick is to dry the grounds out first and then not let them contact your fabrics.

-Once your grounds are completely dried out, just pour them in a small container.
+Once your grounds are completely dried out, just pour them into a small container.
 Make sure there are small holes to allow air in, but also won’t let coffee spill out.

 Pop your little coffee parcel into your cupboards and drawers.
 They will smell particularly fresh with a lovely hint of delicious coffee aroma.